HuizhouGrocery/Huizhou-POS-System/README.md

 ```
 <br/>

 Win32print is not a very popular library, which means you may get errors.
-You could run both commands to install it on your environment.
+You could run both commands to install it in your environment.
 ```shell
 pip install win32printing
 ```